 Philadelphia’s famous street bustles with restaurants, galleries and a whole lot more

-Along South Street, visitors and residents, teenagers and adults, preppies and punk rockers, artists and attorneys all mix seamlessly together.
-The street is always buzzing no matter if you visit on a Tuesday afternoon or a Friday night.
+South Street is always buzzing no matter if you visit on a Tuesday afternoon or a Friday night.

 Business people saunter down the block from nearby Washington Square West and Society Hill to mingle with their more Bohemian counterparts for lunch, while visitors flock to the area to savor their first Philly cheesesteak at Jim’s and residents stop by The Chef’s Market for some groceries.